 - In the Edit vCenter Server Settings dialog box, select Runtime Settings.

-You can change this value to a number from 0 through 63 to uniquely identify each vCenter Server system running in a common environment.
+You can change this value to a number from 0 through 63 to identify each vCenter Server system running in a common environment.
 By default, an ID value is generated randomly.

 The address can be IPv4, IPv6, a fully qualified domain name, an IP address, or another address format.